Shrimp Wonton Soup

 I get out 3 to 5 wonton wrappers a time.
 I plop the filling onto all of them, all at once.
 Then, I fold all of them, one after the other.
 I set all of those aside, and then get out 3 to 5 more wrappers to repeat.

 - olive oil – just used to saute the aromatics.
-Vegetable oil is fine for this shrimp dumpling soup, too.
+Vegetable oil is fine, too.

 - garlic – three cloves, minced up.

-- ginger – just like for my orange ginger chicken and miso ginger dressing, this must be fresh grated ginger, not the dried powder kind used for baking.
+- ginger – this must be grated fresh ginger, not the dried powder kind used for baking.

 - chicken broth – I like to use a no sodium or low sodium version in my shrimp wonton soup recipe so that I can season it myself to my liking.